django/deps/draft/XXXX-dissolve-core.rst

    provide a voting form accessible to registered voters, and shall be the custodian of the votes.

+5. Voting shall be by secret ballot.
+Each voter will be presented with a ballot containing the roster of candidates, and any relevant materials regarding the candidates, in a randomized order.
+Each voter may vote for up to five candidates on the ballot.

-5. The election will end one week after it begins.
+6. The election will end one week after it begins.
 The DSF Board shall tally the votes and produce a summary, including the total number of votes cast and the number received by each candidate.
 This summary shall be ratified by a majority vote of the DSF Board, then